csavasegal/csavasegal.github.io/teaching.md

 ### <span>Adult Learning Courses</span>

 Most recently, I have been designing and teaching courses for adult learners, focusing on cognitive neuroscience and mental health. <a href="https://osher.dartmouth.edu/get_involved/study_leaders/meet_study_leaders/clarasava-segal.php" style="color:rgb(95, 101, 205);">See my recent courses and reviews here.</a>  I will update the syllabi soon.
+If you are an Osher student, the class material can be found [here](/osher/DiverseMinds/osher/).

 - **<span style="color:rgb(173, 30, 166);">Brain and Behavior: How Are They Linked?</span>** [Fall, Winter, 2023]
   *Description*: This course explores how the brain supports behaviors such as learning, memory, and processing information.
 It emphasizes the uniqueness of individual brains and how we each perceive the world differently.
 The course involves hands-on psychological experiments to illustrate key concepts.